cathyxl/MAgIC/README.md

 ## Leaderboard
-We have tested 10 models in our benchmark, and the PGM method we proposd has achieved a remarkable improvement.
+We have tested 10 models in our benchmark, and the PGM method we proposed has achieved a remarkable improvement.
 [![Product Name Screen Shot][leaderboard]]()
 ## Getting Started